mantas-done/subtitles/README.md

 # Caption And Subtitle Converter for PHP

-This library helps to work with subtitles (captions):
-1. Convert formats (example: .srt to .stl)
-2. Create subtitles manually
-3. Parse files
-4. Time shift and edit subtitles (add some time or subtract time to synchronize captions)
+Convert and edit subtitles and captions.

 ## Supported formats